bogdumi/rocovi/README.md

 # rocovi
-Webapp to visualise future spread of CoVid-19 in different countries
+Webapp to visualise future trend of spread of CoVid-19 in different countries

 * Update 25th May 2020: this probably doesn't work anymore, but the code should be easily adaptable to any future pandemics (or, more likely, to other data that can be regressed to an exponential function)